PrefectHQ/prefect/docs/index.md

 - [notifications](ui/notifications/)
 - [observability](/ui/overview/)

-Coding all these features for your dataflows is a huge pain that takes a lot of time.
+Coding all these features for your dataflows is a huge pain that takes a lot of time--time that could be better used for functional code.

 That's why Prefect 2.0 offers all this functionality and more!

-All it takes to get started is a adding a few decorators and a little configuration.
-Check out this quick example.
+To dive right in, simply sprinkle in a few decorators and add a little configuration, like the example below.
 ## Brief example

 The code below fetches data about GitHub stars for two repositories.
-Add the three highlighted lines of code to your functions and you're off to the races!
+Add the three highlighted lines of code to your functions to use Prefect, and you're off to the races!

 ```python hl_lines="1 4 10"